-The US Surgeon General stated that quitting smoking is the single most important step that smokers can take to enhance the length and quality of their lives.
-Over 70% of smokers want to quit and as many as 50% attempt to quit every year.
+According to the US Surgeon General quitting smoking is the single most important step that smokers can take to enhance the length and quality of their lives.
+Over 70% of smokers want to quit and as many as 50% attempts to quit every year.
 Addiction to tobacco is difficult to overcome, even more so without support.
 So where should a person who wants to quit start?

 This article reviews the available treatments, both pharmacologic (drug) and non-pharmacologic, to aid in successful smoking cessation.

 While most smokers are aware of some of the health problems smoking causes, such as lung cancer and heart disease, they may not be aware of the 12 other types of cancer and other illnesses smoking can cause.

 Smokeless tobacco includes: dip, chew, spit, oral and spitless tobacco and dry and moist snuff (snus).
 Many people mistakenly think smokeless tobacco is a safe alternative to cigarettes and may not realize that it is just as addictive as cigarette smoking.

 Many perceive cigar smoking as safer than cigarettes, because most smokers do not inhale them.
 However, cigars are dangerous due to the process of aging and fermenting the tobacco, which creates carcinogenic compounds in cigar smoke in much higher levels than found in cigarette smoke.